You started a blog, crafted stellar content, and waited for the traffic to start pouring in.

-I was skeptical at first, but it’s now part of my daily work routine.
+I was skeptical at first, but it’s now part of my routine.

-I try and spend 15 minutes a day participating in online forums like Quora.
-More if I have time.
+I try and spend 15 minutes a few days a week participating in online forums like Quora.
 Some days I don’t have the time at all but the point is trying to make time for it.

-If you’re not getting any blog traffic, but you aren’t making time in your day to get traffic to your blog – well, nothing’s going to change.
+If you’re not doing anything to grow your blog traffic, and aren’t making it a priority – well, nothing’s going to change.